MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning: Preliminaries

 \subsection{Meta-Learning based FSRL}

-Given the strength of meta-learning in enabling rapid adaptation with minimal data, we build our approach on a meta-learning based framework, involving two stages: meta-training and meta-testing.
-The model is expected to learn a meta-prior from seen tasks in the meta-training stage, which is then effectively adapted to novel tasks in the meta-testing stage.
+Given the strength of meta-learning in enabling rapid adaptation with minimal data, we build our approach upon a meta-learning based framework, involving two stages: meta-training and meta-testing.
+The model is expected to learn a meta-prior from seen tasks in the meta-training stage, which can then be adapted to novel tasks during the meta-testing stage.